alanrjes/cs382-project1/analysis.md

 ![Fig 5.
 Graph comparing Quick Sort's performance on Evil and Random Sequences](https://github.com/alanrjes/cs382-project1/blob/master/graphs/fig7.png)

-Comparing the runtimes of Quick Sort on the evil and random sequences, we see that it runs significantly slower in _O(n\*n)_ time for the evil sequences and much quicker for random sequences.
+Comparing the runtimes of QuickSort on the evil and random sequences, we see that it runs significantly slower on the evil sequences than on the random sequences.
+More specifically, we can fit a degree to polynomial and multiply with some constant $c = 1.6$ to create a upper bound of its runtime on evil sequences, so we claim that it runs in _O(n\*n)_ time.